javsgon/Tableau_Challenge/README.md

 https://public.tableau.com/app/profile/javier.saldana1893/viz/CityBikeTableauChallenge/Story1

 ## Instructions
-1. Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.
+1. The task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.

 - Design 2–5 visualizations for each discovered phenomenon (4–10 total).
-You may work with a timespan of your choosing.
-Optionally, you can also merge multiple datasets from different periods.
+Free tiemespan.
+Optionally, multiple datasets can be merged from different periods.

-- Use your visualizations (not necessarily all of them) to design a dashboard for each phenomenon.
-The dashboards should be accompanied by an analysis explaining why the phenomenon may be occurring.
+- Use the visualizations (not necessarily all of them) to design a dashboard for each phenomenon.

 - Create one of the following visualizations for city officials: